talyssonoc/structure/README.md

 <img src="structure.jpg" width="300">

-### A simple validation/coercion library built on top of modern JavaScript
+### A simple schema/attributes library built on top of modern JavaScript
 ---
-The library provides a helper which should be used as wrapper to the instances you would like.
+Structure provides a simple interface which allows you to add schemas to your ES6 classes.

 ## Getting started